Hummingbird Migration in Pennsylvania

 Where do Pennsylvania hummingbirds go in the winter?

-Pennsylvania’s Ruby-throated, Rufous, Allen’s, Calliope, and Black-chinned hummingbirds travel south to over-winter in Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
+Pennsylvania’s Ruby-throated, Rufous, Allen’s, Calliope, Black-chinned, and Broad-billed hummingbirds travel south to over-winter in Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.

 Anna’s over-winter in upper Mexico and California.